buche/leaflet-openweathermap/README.md

 ## Using current data for cities and stations

 Weather data for cities and stations are fetched using the OpenWeatherMap API.
 They are added as a LayerGroup of markers, one for cities and another one for stations.
-These layers can be refreshed every *n* minutes (set *n* with the option *intervall*).
+These layers can be refreshed every *n* minutes (set *n* with the option *intervall* but do not use less than 10 minutes, please).

 ### Initialization